donaldraymond/crystallography-scripts/README.md

 ### XDS_IndexWithGoodSpots.sh

-Sometime XDS stop because < 50% of spots get indexed.
+Sometime XDS stops because < 50% of spots get indexed.
 This can be due to numerous reasons including split lattice.
 This script reindexes using only the good spots in the SPOTS.XDS file.

 ### XDS_scale.sh